ryan-mcclue/unsw/gens4015/final-project.md

 In *Ad Astra*, scientific advancements are pursued in order to develop interstellar travel and knowledge of life in the universe.
-The promotion of individualism as a successful mentality for celestial science leads to a society with a hubristic frame of mind, challenging what it means to be human.
+The promotion of individualism as a successful mentality for celestial science leads to a space industry with a hubristic frame of mind, challenging what it means to be human.
 Advancements in aerospace engineering have allowed humans to spend large amounts of time in space.
 Improved cosmic radiation protection and technology to inhibit the negative affects of prolonged exposure to microgravity means humans can better sustain the harsh environment of space.
-Because of this extended time in space, Space Force exerts itself as an authoritarian figure.
+Because of this extended time in space, Space Force advocates the importance of the individual.
 Media censorship and propaganda is rife, with those few in command believing they know what's best for everyone.
 Space Force attempts to create a false sense of reality to reaffirm the supposed positives of what they are doing "The moon.
 Where the world comes together".
 This is despite the moon containing disputed territories and being in a state of war.